Student nominations for Doctoral Ceremony guest speakers

 - Nominees must hold an MIT PhD or ScD.

 - Nominees should have the ability to encourage and inspire, to show a professional path, and to demonstrate success in making career decisions.

 Submissions are accepted year-round and will be considered in the next session of review following their receipt.
-The deadline for the current cycle of review is 11:59 pm on Friday, October 28, 2016.
+(The deadline for the 2019 ceremony has passed.)
 There is no limit to the number of names you may submit for consideration.
 Although we ask that you please nominate one person per form submission, you may submit this form multiple times to recommend multiple people.
 It is not necessary to write a formal letter of nomination, but we welcome any background you are able to provide via this form.

-Nominees are considered by Chancellor Barnhart, host of the ceremony; Chancellor Grimson, chair of the Commencement Committee; and an annually convened working group of Doctoral student representatives from all five Schools (please note that the fall 2016 group is complete).
+Nominees are considered by Chancellor Barnhart, host of the ceremony; Chancellor Grimson, chair of the Commencement Committee; and an annually convened working group of Doctoral student representatives from all five Schools.
 All nominations and deliberations are confidential—but when a speaker is confirmed, the good news will be announced via MIT News (this tends to be in the spring).
 Questions?
 Documents to email?
 Contact us

 *MIT invests Doctoral hoods only; there is no Master’s degree hood at MIT.

 Candis Callison SM ’02 PhD ’10, Associate Professor in the Graduate School of Journalism at the University of British Columbia Vancouver, addressed the candidates at the 2018 Hooding ceremony.